ftzon/SCM_Sustainability_Digitalization_DutchT-A/Readme.md

 * CO2-neutraal

 ## Website translation
-Website data was translate to English for further analysis using a translation table created with DeepL language translation services.
+Website data was translated to English for further analysis using a translation table created with DeepL language translation services.
 We did not provide a copy of the translation table since it might infringe on the copy right of DeepL services.
 See their website for a subscription.

 ## Reference
-Placeholder,direct link to the article will be placed here upon release of the published article.
+Direct link to the article: Tolentino-Zondervan, F. & Divito, L. 2024.
+Sustainability performance of Dutch firms and the role of digitalization: The case of textile and apparel industry.
+Journal of Cleaner Production.
+142573. doi: https://doi.org/10.1016/j.jclepro.2024.142573